 Instead, when entering from the entrance on the side of Brooklyn Bridge Park, if you can walk up stairs, take the set of outdoor stairs before you enter Time Out.
 This will take you past the floors that house the West Elm offices, you’ll notice all the awesome furniture and lack of people inside, up to the rooftop where you can go to the top floor of Time Out or you can continue to the other rooftop areas for photos.

 My favorite spot for a photo is actually framing up a scene of the bridges and the skyline through the open brick windows.
+Enjoy one of the best rooftops in Brooklyn all to yourself if you plan right!

 The Brooklyn Bridge Park Pilings